Kiran-Karandikar/rest-api-django/README.md

 python3 get-pip.py
 sudo pip3 install virtualenv
 ```
 > !!!
-Crate Virtual Environment outside of  /vagrant/ shared folder...
+Crate Virtual Environment outside  /vagrant/ shared folder...
 If you go to the home folder of your vagrant user, you can create the virtualenv in there without this problem!

->
->
-> Just the venv must be out of this /vagrant/ directory... after that you can go work as usually activating this venv and working with your sorce code in the usual /vagrat/ shared dir...
+> Just the venv must be out of this /vagrant/ directory... after that you can go work as usually activating this venv and working with your source code in the usual /vagrat/ shared dir...
->
 ```shell script
 cd ~
 mkdir virutal_envs
 virtualenv virutal_envs/project_name_venv
 ```
-### Django Environment Issues
+### Django  Issues
 * On first run, install following packages
 ```shell script
 pip install --user pipenv